RobbyThomas2525/How_i_got_retro_games_working_on_xp/README.md

 GAMES

-Patches For old need for speed games https://github.com/KilLo445/NFSPatcher (you can also go though his /Remote/PatchFiles/Games for this so you don't have to use the tool
+Patches For old need for speed games https://github.com/KilLo445/NFSPatcher (you can also go though /Remote/PatchFiles/Games for this so you don't have to use the tool)

 For old 3D era GTA: 3 i used the steam version and used the EXE from here https://www.speedrun.com/gtaiii/resources/c6bjy